Great Blue Heron Provincial Park

 Great Blue Heron Provincial Park encompasses the entirety of Oscar Lake, most of Anglin Lake, the northern portion of Emma Lake, and the very northern tip of Christopher Lake.
 The eastern slopes of Waskesiu Hills are in the western side of the park.
 Access to the park is from Highway 953.

-Within the park's boundaries are three small communities – Okema Beach, Murray Point, and Anglin Lake.
-Murray Point is home to Emma Lake Artist's Workshops.
+Within the park's boundaries are three small communities — Okema Beach, Murray Point, and Anglin Lake.
+Murray Point is home to Emma Lake Artists' Workshops.

 Activities and amenities

 Great Blue Heron Provincial Park has a wide variety of activities and amenities, including camping, swimming, hiking, picnicking, disk golf, boating, fishing, and, in the winter, snowmobiling, cross-country skiing, and snowshoeing.

 Accommodations

 There are over 300 campsites in the park spread over several campgrounds.
 Murray Point Campground, which is part of the original Emma Lake (Murray Point) Recreation Site, has 130 campsites with amenities such as washrooms and showers, potable water, and electric hook-ups.
 North of Murray Point Campground is North Murray Point Campground, which has 33 campsites with electric hook-ups available.
 Both campsites have access to Emma Lake and its beaches and boat launch.
 Located on Anglin Lake, Anderson Point Campground has 60 campsites with electric hook-ups, washrooms and showers, a Mongolian yurt, and lake access.
 Besides the aforementioned main campgrounds, there are several group campsites including North Anglin, Spruce River, and Heron's Hideaway.

 Land of the Loon Resort is located on Anglin Lake.
 The resort has year-round accommodations that include modern cabins, chalets, and studio rooms.